 - Cover Your Cough – Cough into your elbow or a tissue, not your hand.

-- Leave Family at Home – In order to maintain social distancing and keep our patient areas from becoming overcrowded, we are no longer allowing visitors to accompany patients into the waiting room or exam room.
+- Leave Family at Home – In order to maintain social distancing, keep our patient areas from becoming overcrowded, and limit exposure for our staff, we are no longer allowing visitors to accompany patients into the waiting room or exam room.
 Anyone who accompanies you to your appointment will be asked to wait in the car until your appointment is completed.

 - No Touching – Avoid touching your hands to your eyes, nose, and mouth.